IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week4.md

 ### AI

-Over the past week, the AI ​​reward system has been reworked and the parameters during training have been changed, the mask of acceptable choices at the end of each move has been changed, which has significantly increased the level of the AI ​​game, the MTS model running on the CPU has been integrated, it has been adapted to work in the DQN model environment, a function has been added that shows how the AI ​​works on specific data.
-Due to the very strong slowdown of the AI ​​training process, the MTS has been redesigned on the GPU, which has significantly increased the training speed and made it possible to create a higher-quality model and reduce the time of heavy operations that are used when working with the MTS.
+Over the past week, the AI ​​reward system has been reworked and the parameters during training have been changed, the mask of acceptable choices at the end of each move has been changed, which has significantly increased the level of the AI ​​game, the MCTS model running on the CPU has been integrated, it has been adapted to work in the DQN model environment, a function has been added that shows how the AI ​​works on specific data.
+Due to the very strong slowdown of the AI ​​training process, the MCTS has been redesigned on the GPU, which has significantly increased the training speed and made it possible to create a higher-quality model and reduce the time of heavy operations that are used when working with the MCTS.

 ## Weekly commitments